AirPods Max are a luxury pair of headphones aimed solely at those who entrench themselves fully in Apple’s ever-expanding ecosystem of content.

 - The high price can’t be ignored

-- They have a very unique design with great-feeling materials
+- Very unique design with great-feeling materials

 - Multiple colours available with replaceable earcups